-Chapter Code: 5460 Policy
+Randolph School District Chapter Code: 5460

-Randolph School District Board of Education
+Policy

-Graduation Requirements
+Board of Education Graduation Requirements

-CREDITS COURSES which incorporates instruction in written communication oral 4.0 English communication, grammar and usage of the English language and Literature 3.0 Social Studies which incorporates instruction in American Indian History and culture; local and state government and must be U.S. History and American issues.
-3.0 Science which incorporates instruction in the biological and physical science 3.0 Mathematics which incorporates instruction in the properties, processes, and symbols of arithmetic and elements of algebra, geometry and statistics.
-1.5 Physical Education which incorporates instruction in the effects of exercise on the human 1.0 Business body, health-related physical fitness and activities for lifetime use which incorporates instruction in problem-solving computer applications and the social impact of computers, as well as financial literacy through personal finance.
-(Starting with the class of 2019) 0.5 Health which incorporates instruction in personal, family, community, and environmental health is a State of Wisconsin requirement which shall be met through a required semester long class during the 10 th grade year at Randolph High School.
-(Transfer students must have taken Health sometime in grades 7-12) 10.0 Electives additional credits in vocational education, fine- arts, foreign language or other courses.
+CREDITS COURSES 4.0 English which incorporates instruction in written communication, oral communication, grammar and usage of the English language and literature.
+3.0 Social Studies which incorporates instruction in American Indian History and culture; local and state government and must be U.S. History and a senior course in American Issues.
+3.0 Science which incorporates instruction in the biological and physical sciences.
+3.0 Mathematics which incorporates instruction in the properties, processes, and symbols of arithmetic and elements of algebra, geometry, and statistics.
+1.5 Physical Education which incorporates instruction in the effects of exercise on the human body, health-related physical fitness, and activities for lifetime use.
+0.5 Business which incorporates instruction in problem-solving computer applications and the social impact of computers as well as Financial Literacy through personal finance.
+0.5 credits (Class of 2028 and beyond) Personal Financial Literacy 0.5 Health which incorporates instruction in personal, family, community and environmental health is a State of Wisconsin requirement which shall be met through a required semester-long class during the 10th-grade year at Randolph High School.
+(Transfer students must have taken Health sometime in grades 7-12.)
+10.0 Electives additional credits in vocational education, fine arts, foreign language, or other courses.